Leadership and Program Support

 Community Resource

-Morgan Gourley
+Morgan

 Community Resource Associate/Graphic Designer

 Morgan’s two loves in life are art and animals.
 She’s grown up with dogs but likes all different kinds of animals from cats and dogs to snakes and turtles and most anything in between.
 She has volunteered at EBHS since she was 16 years old starting with general housekeeping and for the past two years has volunteered as a cat socializer and graphic designer.
 Morgan graduated from Southern New Hampshire University with a Bachelor’s in Graphic Design and Media Arts.
 In 2018 she also graduated from Waukesha County Technical College with a dual Associates degree in Graphic Design and Web and Digital Media Design.
-In her spare time, she enjoys activities like writing stories, drawing, watching movies, listening to music, and spending time with her dog, Joey, who was adopted from EBHS.
+In her spare time, she enjoys activities like writing stories, drawing, watching movies, listening to music, and spending time with her dog, Hana, who was adopted from EBHS.
 A quote that guides Morgan in life is “Life is short, break the rules, forgive quickly, kiss slowly, love truly, laugh uncontrollably, and never regret anything that made you smile.” ~ Mark Twain

-Heather Davis
+Heather

 Community Resource Associate